Robert-OP/robert-op/README.md

 Strong experience and knowledge with cloud services, automating processes, building pipelines, writing end-to-end tests, serverless functions and APIs using different cloud providers such as Azure, Firebase and Google Cloud Platform.

-Talented software programmer with Bachelor's and Master's degrees, strong educational background in programming, and experience using cutting-edge development tools and technologies whilst being productive in both team-based and self-managed project.
+Talented Software Engineer with Bachelor's and Master's degrees, strong educational background in programming, and experience using cutting-edge development tools and technologies whilst being productive in both team-based and self-managed project.

 ## Strong Skills and Experience :white_check_mark:
 - :closed_lock_with_key: Authentication: Auth0, Firebase, Azure AD B2C